CAIDA/catalog-data/sources/solution/how_to_use_pybgspstream/README.md

 }
 ~~~

-The following solution provides an in-depth explanation of how to install and use PyBGPStream.
+The following solution provides an in-depth explanation of how to install and use **PyBGPStream** with an example.

  ## Introduction ##
 PyBGPStream is a Python library that provides a high-level interface for live and historical BGP data analysis.
 See http://bgpstream.caida.org for more information about BGPStream.